HKIKoeln/ItineraNova/README.md

 The core of the platform is an easy to use XML/TEI WYSIWYM editor, which presents a (life-validating) wiki-syntax to the user that is internally converted into TEI.
 The editor is embedded in a readactory system where volunteers and moderators can critically discuss their revisions with the help of a version difference tool.
 See the eLearning platform below to get an impression of the features.

-> Since May 2015 the platform is not hosted on servers of HKI cologne any more.
+> Since May 2015 the platform is not hosted on servers of HKI <span style="color:red">cologne</span> any more.
 The new provider is [http://kangaroot.net/](http://kangaroot.net/).

 Itinera Nova: [http://itineranova.be](http://itineranova.be)